Campaign of the Month: June 2014

 Hellas (Pop 650 – Coffee) : The village of Hellas is an isolated Achuar agricultural village located in the south-east corner of the Corazón Jungle.
 The village lies 24 kilometers north of the San Isabel border, in the Magdalena River Valley, with an urban population of around 650, with roughly another 650 farmers raising corn, pork and coffee.
 Self-sufficient in most situations, the region has developed a rich tradition in its coffee plantations, and this remains its dominant export.
 Dairy farming and flowers have also become popular agricultural pursuits.

 The community is isolated, and has never developed as quickly as other communities south of the border, remaining a fairly quiet little town.
-In addition to a run-down three-story hotel, two bars, a large concrete general store (selling everything from candy to farm tools), a small chapel and numerous small coffee shops, the town has long hosted a large technical support base for the nearby Oro Negro Oil Refinery, maintained by The Fuel Rats.
+In addition to a run-down three-story hotel, two bars, a small chapel and numerous small coffee shops, the town has long hosted a large technical support base for the nearby Oro Negro Oil Refinery, maintained by The Fuel Rats.
 This facility offers support services to the local community, as well as a filling and repair station, under its own brand.

 Power is received through the UTE electrical network from San Isabel, and OSE provides fresh water through a small plant located on the northern bank of the Cuchilla Grande, and then pumped north to both the village and refinery.
 It also operates as the source of the water used in maintaining the pumpjacks in the distant oil fields.